Table of contents

 Does email marketing work?

-The real reason that the ROI of email marketing is so high is because consumers still expect to be sold via email.
+The real reason the ROI of email marketing is so high is that consumers still expect to be sold via email.
 Virtually all customer communication leads to an email.

 Think about it.

 Text messages, Messenger interactions, lead magnets, popups, affiliate traffic, and influencer campaigns all lead to a user subscribing to your email list.
 When users sign up for an offer they expect to get an email and continue checking out through it.
-That’s why the average order value (AOV) of an email is 3X higher than on social media.
+That’s why an email's average order value (AOV) is 3X higher than on social media.

-As the saying goes - all roads lead back to Email Marketing.
-So the first thing you need to do to start selling your products via email is - to build an email list.
+As the saying goes - all roads lead back to email marketing.
+So, the first thing you need to do to start selling your products via email is - to build an email list.
+There is a very long list of benefits to doing it:

 How to build an email list